karanpratapsingh/system-design/README.md

 This table maps users and chats as multiple users can have multiple chats (N:M relationship) and vice versa.

 **groups**

-This table represents a group between multiple users.
+This table represents a group made up of multiple users.

 **users_groups**